[Editor’s Note: Click here for the SHOT Show 2020 coverage.]

 Diamondback DB15224VB in .224 Valkyrie

 Diamondback Firearms announced in late fall 2018 the new DB15224VB rifle that will show at the SHOT Show.
 The new gun is based on the company’s existing line of DB15 AR-style rifles and is chambered for the .224 Valkyrie cartridge.
 A photo of this new gun is above and the teaser video of the gun is below.
 The gun uses a DI-type, rifle length gas system, has a 20″ 4150 SS barrel with a 1:7 twist, 7075-T6 upper and lower and a 15″ M-LOK rail.
 The grip and stock are both from UTG.
 The magazine holds 28 rounds.
+Check out my DB15 review.

 Browning BAR MK3 DBM Wood